The Shortcut

 That being said, I can see why people are excited about the potential that the PSVR 2 holds and I can appreciate that it’s a substantial upgrade over its predecessor.
 For those who are already invested in VR and are looking for a high-end experience that matches the fidelity and features offered by the best PC VR headsets on the market, the PSVR 2 appears to be a no-brainer.
 You’ll still have to deal with some of the technology’s annoying quirks, though you’re no doubt used to them by now.

-If you’re a PlayStation 5 owner with even the faintest interest in VR, PlayStation VR2 is clearly a compelling proposition.
-But if the pull of virtual reality has never drawn you in after all these years, I don’t think PSVR 2 does enough to change that.
+If you’re a PlayStation 5 owner with even the faintest interest in VR, PlayStation VR2 is clearly a compelling proposition but not a must-buy like Sony would have hoped.
+If the pull of virtual reality has never drawn you in after all these years, I don’t think PSVR 2 does enough to change that.
+And with Meta Quest 3 now available for $499, it could be even harder for Sony to shift its PS5 headset in the future.

 First published: February 21, 2023